 The main installation, examples, and documentation directories are identified in the following table.
 The install_directory shown is the default installation directory.
+The DS-5 version number, <version>, is part of the default installation directory name.
 If you installed the product in a different directory, then the path names are relative to your chosen directory.